-- Dedicated email address for queries. - Email used to receive and send correspondence where appropriate. - Website providing an extensive range of scheme literature including scheme guides, leaflets and policies.
-Literature is updated accordingly.
+- Dedicated email address for queries and enquiries. - Email used to receive and send correspondence where appropriate. - The new website at www.fifepensionfund.org provides an extensive range of up to date scheme literature for pensioner members including scheme guides, leaflets and policies.